ldvoipeng/Irrigation-Timer/README.md

 # Irrigation-Timer
 Timer based irrigation controller.

-This project is to demonstrate a timer based irrigation system using a Raspberry Pi, Arduino uno / Mega and a proprietary backplane with irrigation controller boards.
+This project is to demonstrate a timer based irrigation system using a Raspberry Pi, Arduino Uno / Mega and a proprietary backplane with irrigation controller boards.

 The Raspberry Pi handles the network, user interface and the higher level program functions.